CaraG/yarnatron/README.md

 ## version 0.8
-A search tool for fiber artists that ranks results by a predicted score regarding unwanted attributes of yarn (e.g., pilling and splitting).
+A search tool for knitters and other fiber artists that ranks results by a predicted score regarding unwanted attributes of yarn (e.g., pilling and splitting).
+Uses data from Ravelry.com

 ## Contents
 1. yarn_scrape.py: various functions for scraping all required data from the Ravelry API and from ravelry.com